git-truck/git-truck/GitTruckTeaser.md

 ## How does it work?

-GitTruck analyses the history of your project based on your local .git folder.
-It runs completely locally.
+🔒 GitTruck analyses the history of your project based on your local .git folder.
+It runs **completely locally**, so your code stays on your machine, and it is **never uploaded to the cloud**, as is the case with many similar tools.

 For each file in your repository, Git Truck allows you to map metrics onto it: